DLBPointon/WAKeyboard/README.md

 ## Build Diary
 [Find my build diary here](diary/diary.md)

+# Summary
+Clearly, there are some glaring faults here.
+- The inch thick cavity is not good, if makes a bit of an echo chamber which makes quite the twang when a central button is pressed.
+    - Next versions should seat the MCU on top ( like the lumberjack which I think is cool af )or have more fill inside the case.
+Maybe foam?

+- Although the dedicated MCU socket is a good idea, to me anyway, it add ALOT of headroom.
+Perhaps, if the extra gpio pins pointed downwards so that the socket can pop out of the top and the pins point below... that would be a nice to have and potentially not hard to design...

+- Better modelling of the case.

+- MAGNETS!
+These would be much better to secure the top and bottom to the case.

+- Wiring, cutting out segments didnt work... heat shrinking tiny bits of shrink.
+Next time, because there will be a next time.
+I'll be using magnetic wire.

 ## The Board
 This will be a handwired, wired (for now) build using an RP2040 board (specifically this one [Waveshare RP2040 Plus](https://thepihut.com/products/rp2040-plus?variant=42405935612099), however if that doesn't work out then I have a Pi Pico WH in waiting--which I need to figure out how to hook up to a LiPo) programmed with KMK.
 For me this makes sense as i'm primarily a Python developer and KMK is built for the RP2040 ecosystem.